 WARNING!!
 SHIPPING THIS MODEL WILL BE POSSIBLE 10-15 NOVEMBER.
 DO NOT WAIT ORDER NOW !!

 Manufacturer: SPANISH DEPARTMENT armourers

 The blade, curved circular on the lower part, had centre of mass on the 20-25 cm of blade length.
 Upper part (closer to handle) was blunt and used to defence.
-The tip of the blade, feather was double-edged.
-Both sides of the blade are smooth.
+The tip of the blade, so called feather or yelmen was double-edged.
+On the one side of the blade is engraved “God Honour Homeland”, the other side was smooth.

-History of saber in Polish military reaches the second half of the 15th century.
+History of sabre in Polish military reaches the second half of the 15th century.
 It appeared in Poland under the influence of the Hungarians, who maintained contacts with Turks.

 Initially it was only weapon of light cavalry and infantry, but even knights, who used sword in the battle, willing to use the sabre while travelling, hunting and various festivals.

 Above all, served them where they performed without armour, but wanted to have an effective weapon by side.